somogibbs/debian-install/README.md

 ## 🐧 Debian Install

-Main rig install of Debian Linux with GNOME desktop environment.
-A list of post-install customizations is listed after the initial install instructions.
-Includes commands to copy/paste in terminal and internet links.
+Standard Readme for my Debian Linux install with either GNOME, XFCE, or LXQT.
+A list of post-install customizations is listed after the initial install instructions in both commands and internet links.

 ---